-- 1. Engage 24 classrooms by the end of the granting period.
-These classrooms will all be immersing students in research and curricula that will focus on protection, conservation and preservation of Minnesota's native flora. - 2.
-Bring a scientifically-based conservation ethic to classrooms across the state, addressing schools in metro, suburban and rural locations, across the full spectrum of school resource availability.
-Specifically, classrooms reaching different economic and cultural backgrounds will be engaged (for example, diverse metro schools and tribal schools will be actively recruited).
+- -Engage 24 classrooms by the end of the granting period, immersing students in semester or year-long research and curricula that will focus on protection, conservation and preservation of Minnesota's native flora. - -Bring a scientifically-based conservation ethic to classrooms across the state, addressing schools in metro, suburban and rural locations, across the full spectrum of school resource availability.
+Specifically, classrooms reaching different economic and cultural backgrounds will be engaged (for example, diverse metro schools and tribal schools).